roar109/rc.utils/README.md

     				value : "field value 2 as string", type : "java.lang.Class",
-    				dateFormat : "date format type used if is a date", eType : "java.lang.class of the List<E> in case this field is a list" }
+    				dateFormat : "date format type used if is a date", eType : "java.lang.Class of the  raw List<E> type in case this field is a list" }
     ...
     }

+This is recursive, if we have a pojo inside other pojo, this will describe it too, so the "value"  could be string|Map|List as possible values